JasonLin43212/DiviStonk/README.md

 # DiviStonk

-A web application used to keep track of stocks and dividends.
+A web application used to keep track of stocks and dividends using ReactJS for the frontend and MongoDB for database.